pedrofn/WorkInProgress/README.md

     - Photo
     - Name
 +  POSTS
-    - Then photos how also texts
+    - Photos and texts files

 ### TECHNOLOGIES USED ON THIS REPOSITORY